Hans Egede

-Hans Poulsen Egede (31 January 1686 – 5 November 1758) was a Dano-Norwegian Lutheran missionary who launched mission efforts to Greenland, which led him to be styled the Apostle of Greenland.
-He established a successful mission among the Inuit and is credited with revitalizing Dano-Norwegian interest in the island after contact had been broken for about 300 years.
+Hans Poulsen Egede (31 January 1686 – 5 November 1758) was a Norwegian Lutheran priest and missionary who launched mission efforts to Greenland, which led him to be styled the Apostle of Greenland.
+He established a successful mission among the Inuit and is credited with revitalizing Danish-Norwegian interest in the island after contact had been broken for about 300 years.
 He founded Greenland's capital Godthåb, now known as Nuuk.

 Background

-Hans Egede was born into the home of a civil servant in Harstad, Norway, nearly 150 miles north of the Arctic Circle.
+Hans Egede was born into the home of a Danish-born civil servant, the priest son Povel Hansen Egede, and the Norwegian-born Kirsten Jensdatter Hind, daughter of a local merchant, in Harstad, Norway, nearly 150 miles north of the Arctic Circle.
 His paternal grandfather had been a vicar in Vester Egede on southern Zealand, Denmark.
 Hans was schooled by an uncle, a clergyman in a local Lutheran Church.
-In 1704 he travelled to Copenhagen to enter the University of Copenhagen, where he earned a Bachelor's degree in Theology.
+In 1704 he travelled to Copenhagen to enter the University of Copenhagen, where he earned a bachelor's degree in theology.
 He returned to Hinnøya Island after graduation, and on 15 April 1707 he was ordained and assigned to a parish on the equally remote archipelago of Lofoten.
 Also in 1707 he married Gertrud Rasch (or Rask), who was 13 years his senior.
 Four children were born to the marriage – two boys and two girls.